 The Hebrew University-Hadassah Braun School of Public Health and Community Medicine is proud of its overseas students who since 1970 have made the International Master of Public Health (IMPH) Program a most rewarding and successful venture.
-More than 850 students from over 100 countries across the globe have participated in this unique experience.
+More than 900 students from 102 countries across the globe have participated in this unique experience.

-Most of our students come from 'developing' regions of the world, but the program also welcomes students from the north, and our alumni include graduates from Western Europe, the USA and Canada.
+Most of our students come from low income countries/regions, including those countries considered by the OECD as 'emerging' or 'transition economies'.
+The program also welcomes students from middle-high income countries and regions.
+Our alumni include graduates from Western Europe, the USA and Canada.

 The IMPH student body comprises physicians, nurses, other health professionals, economists, social scientists and those interested in public health from other disciplines.
 Our students' wide range of cultural backgrounds and work experiences coupled with our demanding curriculum create an environment which is at once scientifically challenging and culturally stimulating.

 Many of our graduates return home at the completion of their training to occupy leadership positions in the health care systems of their communities and countries.
 Personal contacts with our alumni and news of their impressive contributions to the health of their countries and beyond is a continuing source of pride and pleasure.

 Israel's Agency for International Development Cooperation (MASHAV) has been a vital element in the development and continuation of this unique program since its establishment.

 A limited number of scholarships are awarded annually by MASHAV and other donors for selected candidates from lower-income regions, countries in transition and small-island-countries.

 Israel is known to be a welcoming society and along with providing you with public health knowledge and skills, we will be happy to show you many of the treasures of Israel and its capital city, Jerusalem.